RektifyAI/attack-playbook/taxonomy/defi-taxonomy.md

         - A smart contract implementation in which the smart contract requires authorization for wallet access to an unlimited number of tokens that are greater than the amount held in the user's wallet.
          - e.g. In 2020, Bancor discovered an [egregious vulnerability](https://cointelegraph.com/news/bancors-bug-exposes-dangerously-common-practice-in-ethereum-defi) \[8\], in the Bancor protocol in which an external hacker could possibly drain funds from user wallets using infinite approval, granting them access to user funds.

-    -   *Oracle Manipulation*
-        - A smart contract implementation in which the smart contract requires authorization for wallet access to an unlimited number of tokens that are greater than the amount held in the user's wallet.
-         - e.g. In 2020, Bancor discovered an [egregious vulnerability](https://cointelegraph.com/news/bancors-bug-exposes-dangerously-common-practice-in-ethereum-defi) \[8\], in the Bancor protocol in which an external hacker could possibly drain funds from user wallets using infinite approval, granting them access to user funds.

 **Works Cited**